Los Angeles Metro Busway: History

 After the successful launch of the busway in the San Fernando Valley, Metro decided to rebrand the county's other busways in an attempt to increase awareness.
 In March 2006, Metro decided that the Harbor Transitway would be colored bronze and the El Monte Busway would be colored silver on Metro's maps and the two would be marketed as a "Combined Transitway Service."
 No changes were made in the operations of the bus routes operated on either facility.
 The changes were criticized as being difficult to understand for irregular and new riders.

 In 2009, Metro returned to plan it first proposed in 1993 and created a new bus rapid transit service called the Silver Line (now J Line) utilizing both the Harbor Transitway and the El Monte Busway.
 The new higher frequency service would be funded by converting both corridors into high occupancy toll (HOT) lanes, to be branded as the Metro ExpressLanes.
 The bus route began operations on December 13, 2009.
 Since the J Line's start, Metro has refurbished the aging stations along both the Harbor Transitway and the El Monte Busway, bringing them closer to the amenities provided along the G Line's busway.
 The plan has led to higher ridership along the corridor, especially along the Harbor Transitway.

 On June 30, 2012, the busway used by the G Line buses was extended northward to the Chatsworth Metrolink station, continuing to follow the former Southern Pacific Burbank Branch right-of-way owned by Metro.

-Route names referring to colors were changed to letters in 2020, with the Orange Line becoming the G Line and the Silver Line becoming the J Line.
+The Siliver Line and Orange Line were renamed in 2020, as part of a systemwide rebranding.
+The Orange Line was renamed the G Line, and the Silver Line became the J Line.

 The following table shows the timeline of BRT expansions: